Did you know?

 His usefulness on board earned him the name ‘Schipperke’, which is Flemish for “Little Boatman”.

-Looking much like a miniature Belgian Shepherd Dog, the Schipperke stands about 13 inches tall and has a black, shiny, dense, double coat.
+Looking much like a miniature Belgian Shepherd Dog, the Schipperke weighs 12 to 18 pounds (5.5 to 8 kg) and has a black, shiny, dense, double coat.
 He has no tail.
 As naturally clean dogs, Schipperkes will take care of their own grooming, and need minimal attention from their owners.

 Intelligent and curious, Schipperkes have an alert, lively, and questioning expression.
 They are an excellent family pet, loyal and devoted.
 As affectionate and playful dogs, they make great companions for children.
 Schipperkes enjoy being a part of a family.